rxcle/rxindi-support/v2/help.md

 Rxindi is not aware and does not care about the contents or structure of the Data Source as long as it is of a supported file type and the paths in your template match the structure of the file.
 These paths are written using the universal standard _XPath_.
 Internally all data in Rxindi is treated as XML.
 If the data source is of a different type, then it gets automatically and transparently converted to XML using a transparent mapping convention.
 See the [Data Source Reference](#data-source-reference) for more information.

+The default behavior of Rxindi is to process a single document per Data Source.
+It is, however, also possible to automatically process multiple documents from a single Data Source when that contains multiple rows or records.
+See the section on [Multi-Record Processing](#multi-record-processing) for more information.

 ## Statements

 Statements are instructions that tell Rxindi what to do.
 They are placed directly inside an InDesign Text Frame (or actually: Story).
 Rxindi supports many statements, for example: `OUTPUT`, `IF`, `LOOP`, and more.
 Every statement is associated with a single character, e.g. the `OUTPUT` statement is represented by the "equals" character: `=`.